cozy/cozy-ui/react/hooks/useBreakpoints/Readme.md

-You can use the `useBreakpoints` hook when you need access to whether the window has a mobile or desktop width.
+You can use the `useBreakpoints` hook to know whether the window has a mobile or desktop width.

 A `BreakpointsProvider` must be used above the component using the